-Related live event on 25 February 2021 - Expert Talk with PUMA + Infor - find out more & register here today
+Related event - Expert Talk with PUMA + Infor

 High Street retailers and brands face significant headwinds in 2021 considering extended lockdowns, Brexit, demand uncertainties and rising shipping costs.
 Operational resilience and agility are essential to survive in the near term and grow long term.
 But “best-practices” of years past tied to efficiency have proven short-sighted; particularly outsourcing of key responsibilities to suppliers, 3rd party logistics providers, overseas agents and banks.